microsoft/maro/docs/source/key_components/rl_toolkit.rst

 The simplest type of policy is ``RuleBasedPolicy`` which generates actions by pre-defined rules. ``RuleBasedPolicy`` is mostly used in naive scenarios.
 However, in most cases where we need to train the policy by interacting with the environment, we need to use ``RLPolicy``.
 In MARO's design, a policy cannot train itself.
-Instead, polices could only be trained by :ref:`trainer` (we will introduce trainer later in this page).
+Instead, polices could only be trained by :ref:`algorithm` (we will introduce algorithm later in this page).
 Therefore, in addition to ``get_actions()``, ``RLPolicy`` also has a set of training-related interfaces, such as ``step()``, ``get_gradients()`` and ``set_gradients()``.
-These interfaces will be called by trainers for training.
+These interfaces will be called by algorithms for training.
 As you may have noticed, currently we assume policies are built upon deep learning models, so the training-related interfaces are specifically designed for gradient descent.